FinPos: A Position-Aware Trading Agent System for Real Financial Markets

-\textbf{Analysis Agents:} These agents operate on the filtered data.
-Each is designed to address a specific information domain and is enhanced with relevant financial knowledge.
+\textbf{Analysis Agents:} These agents analysis the filtered data.
 We observe that large language models often exhibit financial hallucinations in market scenarios, making it difficult for them to accurately capture the key factors influencing stock prices.
 They tend to rely solely on explicit keywords in news while overlooking the underlying market logic.
 For example, an LLM may fail to recognize that news about the S\&P 500 is strongly correlated with the performance of leading U.S. stocks.
 To mitigate this issue, we explicitly inject financial knowledge into the prompts, thereby strengthening their causal awareness.
 As financial reasoning is gradually integrated into the prompts, the agents evolve from mechanical summarizers into analysts with genuine financial reasoning ability, capable of generating deeper insights and producing more accurate interpretations of market dynamics.